 Exhibit a defined ‘personal’ style of acting and performance making

 The IAB is the only truly international institution of performing arts in Europe.
 It fosters an international approach to, and understanding of, theatre and performance.
 The IAB MA Acting programme has a number of distinguishing features, including:

-- Relationships with the IAB partner MA in Dance and MA in Musical Theatre
+Relationships with the IAB partner MA in Dance and MA in Musical Theatre

 Teaching and Learning Strategies

 The MA Acting programme is committed to a student centred approach with a strong emphasis on learning through doing.
 The majority of a student’s time will be spent in practical workshop and laboratory sessions, exploring the principles and practices of performance and contemporary theatre practice.
 Students will participate in a substantial number of performance projects in a variety of settings and contexts.
 The programme will include specific and focused lecture programmes exploring the history, theory and context of global theatre.
 This will run parallel to a comprehensive programme of lectures and workshops in creative theatre producing.

 The MA Acting consists of seven modules and is made up of 90 ECTS units (180 UK credits).
 The programme starts in September each year.

 This module provides the student with a rounded actor training, primarily exploring the practices of Stanislavski – The work is intensive (with multiple sessions each week) and challenging.
 The work in this module will provide developmental support for both those with prior training in the method and for those from other backgrounds.
 The module is exclusively practical and performance driven.
 (10 ECTS Units)